-Fourth quarter subscription revenue increased 44% year-over-year to $33.8 million Fourth quarter total revenue increased 19% year-over-year to $60.2 million
+Fourth quarter cloud subscription revenue increased 40% year-over-year to $36.9 million

-RESTON, Va. — Appian (Nasdaq: APPN) today announced financial results for the fourth quarter and full year ended December 31, 2018.
+McLean, VA – Appian (Nasdaq: APPN) today announced financial results for the fourth quarter and full year ended December 31, 2020.

 A reconciliation of GAAP to non-GAAP financial measures has been provided in the tables following the financial statements in this press release.
 An explanation of these measures is also included below under the heading “Non-GAAP Financial Measures.”